-Row Tool Image Tool Name Tool Button Descriptions 1 Questions 🗘 Questions Drop-Down List Click the "Questions" button to move to a different question.
+Row Tool Image Tool Name Tool Description 1 Questions \$ Questions Drop-Down List Opens a menu to use to move to a different question.
 If you mark a question for review, it will be flagged.
 2 67% Progress Bar Shows how much of the test you have finished.
 3 Back Next Back and Next Moves you between screens.
-The [Back] button moves you to the previous screen.
-The [Next] button moves you to the next screen.
+The Back button moves you to the previous screen.
+The Next button moves you to the next screen.
 4 Save Save Saves your response to a question.
-(Answers on the training test are not saved even if you do click this button.)
-5 End Test End Test Will show up after you answer all the test questions.
-Click to finish your test.
-(Raise your hand for help before choosing this button on your own.)
-6 ?
+Answers on the training test are not saved even if you do click this button.
+5 ?
 Help Shows the Help Guide page at any time during the test.
-7 • System Settings Used for changing the volume when Text-to-Speech is used 8 II Pause Exits the test before finishing.
-(Raise your hand for help before choosing this button on your own.)
-9 Calculator Calculator Opens the calculator.
-10 Line Reader Line Reader Highlights one line of text at a time.
-11 Zoom Out Zoom In Zoom Makes the words and pictures on the screen bigger (Zoom In) or smaller (Zoom Out).
-12 Periodic Table Periodic Table Opens a Periodic Table for use during the Grade 8 and Grade 11 tests.
-13 Context Menu Opens a list of tools to use with the information section or question.
+6 • System Settings Used for changing the volume of Text-to-Speech.
+7 Pause Exits the test before finishing.
+(Raise your hand for help before choosing this button on your own).
+8 Calculator Calculator Opens the calculator.
+9 Line Reader Line Reader Highlights one line of text at a time.
+10 Com Out Zoom In Zoom Makes the words and pictures on the screen bigger (Zoom In) or smaller (Zoom Out).
+11 Periodic Table Periodic Table Opens a Periodic Table for use during the Grade 8 and Grade 11 tests.
+12 Context Menu Opens a list of tools to use with the information section or question.
 The list varies by item type.
-14 1 Tutorial Tutorial Plays a video example of how to answer that type of question.
-15 Mark for Review Mark for Review Marks a question for you to look at again later.
-16 ✓ Notepad Notepad Saves notes you type to yourself about an information section or question to read later.
-17 Highlight Selection Highlighter Highlights key words or areas.
-18 abe Strikethrough Strikethrough Crosses out answer choices.
-19 $\left \leftarrow\right \rightarrow \left $ Expand Makes the stimulus cover the whole screen, or the questions cover the whole screen.
-20 grasping Glossary/Translation Click words with gray lines to see a definition (or translation) of the word.
-21 + Section 1 - Title 1 Section 2 - Title 2 Collapsing Information Section Click the + symbol to expand a section.
-Click the - symbol to close it again.
+13 Tutorial Tutorial Plays a video example of how to answer that type of question.
+14 Mark for Review Mark for Review Marks a question for you to look at again later.
+15 Notepad Notepad Notepad Saves notes you type to yourself about an information section or question to read later.
+16 Highlight Selection Highlighter Highlight words you select.
+17 - Strikethrough Crosses out answer choices.
+18 $\left \leftarrow ight $ Expand Makes the stimulus cover the whole screen, or the questions cover the whole screen.
+19 grasping Glossary/ Translation Click words with gray lines to see a definition (or translation) of the word.
+20 + Section 1 - Title 1 Section 2 - Title 2 Collapsing Information Section Click the plus symbol to expand a section.
+Click the minus symbol to close it again.